 Catalyse excellence in creative practice, through supportive group interaction and the sharing of research

 Create new, lasting links and mutual understanding between individuals and organisations locally, nationally and across international borders

 Increase public insight into the ideas and processes at the core of creative practice, opening art up to diverse audiences

-- Address topics of contemporary relevance, contributing to international critical discourse.
+Address topics of contemporary relevance, contributing to international creative practice and discourse

 THE RESIDENCY COMMUNITY //